 8. AC/DC – “Heatseeker“

 If you “don’t need no life preserver” then not only are you comfortable in the water but you may also be what AC/DC refers to as a “Heatseeker“.
-However, if you are feelin the heat then you “don’t need no one to hose you down“(you hoser) just jump in the lake or hit the beach.
-“Charging out the sky“, no doubt to plunge into a lake, because even the most avid Heatseekers gotta cool their jets eventually.
+That’s right, you “don’t need no one to hose you down“(you hoser) just jump in the lake.
+“Charging out the sky“, no doubt to plunge into a lake, because even the most avid Heatseekers gotta cool their jets sometimes.

 Listen to AC/DC’s “Heatseeker” on Cottage Country Mix Vol. 17: